anitatimilsina/anitatimilsina/README.md

 <h2>Hello </h2>

 Hi!
 I am Anita Timilsina, born and brought up in Nepal.
-Being an engineer I always believe in creating something exciting from the tarsh with the help of my knowlwdge, skills and imagination.
+Being an engineer, I always believe in creating something exciting from the tarsh with the help of my knowlwdge, skills and imagination.
 I always prefer to be called a lifetime learner.